Belgrade school shooting: Kecmanović's parents

 The High Court in Belgrade prohibited the Kecmanović's family from disposing of their property in Belgrade: to the father on 14 June and to the mother on 23 June.
 On 24 June, the police detained the mother at the Prohor Pčinjski border crossing adjoining North Macedonia when she tried to leave the country with her daughter.
-Reportedly, the mother had planned to go on a short vacation with her daughter, following a recommendation from their therapist.
+Reportedly, the mother had planned to go on a short vacation with her daughter, following a recommendation from their therapist; she told investigators at first that she originally did not plan to move countries due to the situation that she was in.
 On 30 June, the High Court in Belgrade prohibited the mother from disposing of or mortgaging her property in Paraćin and Niš.
 On 12 July, the court ordered the National Bank of Serbia to transfer the money the father had at his disposal to the bailiff's deposit.
 The deposit, up to the amount of money of legal claims of the families of the murdered, will be in the bailiff's deposition, which he will keep until the conclusion of the proceedings.
 On 21 August, the Appellate Court in Belgrade confirmed the decisions of the High Court in Belgrade.

 On 23 July 2024, Kecmanović's mother's car was confiscated by court order.
 This interim measure requested by the family members of the victims was the reason for the initiation of a civil action.
 In this regard, 27 members of the victims' families initiated a civil action in which they sued Kecmanović and his parents.

 Criminal trial of Kecmanović's parents began on 29 January 2024.
 On 30 December, they were convicted for failing to secure the firearm used in the incident.
 Vladimir Kecmanović was sentenced to 14.5 years' imprisonment while Miljana Kecmanović was sentenced to three years.
 A gun instructor, Nemanja Marinković, who taught Kosta how to use a gun, received a prison term of one year and three months.